jomoflash/jomoflash/README.md

 #### __DevOps | Cloud | Application Integration__ 👨‍💻

 A highly proficient DevOps engineer with expertise in leading-edge technologies like Kubernetes, Jenkins, Openshift, and IBM API Connect.
 Excels in developing and automating diverse services using various development and cloud-native tools.
 With extensive experience as a software and cloud engineer, I seamlessly integrate software development and services deployment.
-I am dedicated to assisting traditional IT companies in their cloud transition and establishing resilient, scalable infrastructures with a special focus on microservices architecure and technologies.
+I am dedicated to assisting traditional IT companies in their cloud transition and establishing resilient, scalable infrastructures with a special focus on microservices architecture and technologies.

 #### **Connect with me!** <br/>